Private individuals can authorise another person or company to browse their income data

 Every income earner can only see their own income data in the Incomes Register's e-service.
 If they so desire, income earners can also authorise another person or company to act on their behalf in the Incomes Register.

-- browse income data
+- browse incomes payment data

-- request transcripts related to income data
+- request transcripts related to incomes payment data

-- send messages related to income data
+- send messages related to incomes payment data

 Acting on behalf of a minor